Azure-Samples/MachineLearningSamples-BiomedicalEntityExtraction/README.md

 4. Demonstrate the following capabilities within Azure Machine Learning Workbench:

     * Instantiation of [Team Data Science Process (TDSP) structure and templates](how-to-use-tdsp-in-azure-ml.md).
+    * Automated management of the download and the installation of your project dependencies
     * Execution of code in Jupyter notebooks as well as Python scripts.
     * Run history tracking for Python files.
     * Execution of jobs on remote Spark compute context using HDInsight Spark 2.1 clusters.